 7. Qualified charitable distributions (QCDs)

 For individuals in retirement who have to take required minimum distributions, donating to charity can help reduce tax-bracket creep.
-You can make a QCD from an IRA of up to $100,000 per individual (or $200,000 total if you're married and filing jointly), as long as the charity receives your donation by December 31.
-The money you donate is not deductible, but it's not subject to federal taxes, qualifies as your RMD for the year, and you can make one even if you don't itemize.
+You can make a QCD from an IRA of up to $105,000 per individual (or $210,000 total if you're married and filing jointly), as long as the charity receives your donation by December 31.
+The money you donate is not deductible, but it's not subject to federal taxes, qualifies as your RMD for the year, and you can use one even if you don't itemize.
 QCDs are also allowable starting at age 70½, so you don't have to wait until RMDs begin to take advantage of one.

 8. Deductions for charitable contributions

 If you have extra money to give this year, you might consider bunching, which involves concentrating charitable deductions in a single year, and skipping the following year, or even several years.
 The following year, you likely wouldn't claim charitable deductions, but you'd still qualify for the standard deduction.
-And if you put your contributions into a donor-advised fund, you can take the charitable deduction in 2023, but spread your giving out over many years.
+And if you put your contributions into a donor-advised fund, you can take the charitable deduction in 2024, but spread your giving out over many years.
 If you want to itemize, this strategy can help.
 Itemizers can also donate appreciated assets held longer than one year to a qualified public charity and deduct the fair market value of the asset without paying capital gains tax.

-Similarly, itemizers can deduct cash contributions as well as propertythink the bookshelf you donate to your local school.
+Similarly, itemizers can deduct cash contributions as well as property—think the bookshelf you donate to your local school.
 Deducting charitable contributions may be subject to adjusted gross income (AGI) limits depending on the receiving charity and what you donated.2

 The good news is inflation is showing signs of easing this year, and federal tax brackets (and the standard deduction) are likely to be adjusted upward again this fall to compensate for the higher cost of living.
 Nevertheless, it's still a smart idea to keep tax-reduction strategies in your back pocket to meet the potential burden of tax-bracket creep.
 As always, consult with your tax advisor or a financial professional to create a plan that works for you.